 Picking Pockets – You might as well pick the pockets of all humanoids you come across.
 The cash doesn’t amount to much, but you also find potions and the occasional odd item, such as lockboxes.
 The Dreanor and Legion zones provide additional stuff that you can sdell to your fence (and only to your fence.)

 More Notes on Leveling

 Nowadays we have three (or four) ways of gathering our XP.
 All are fast.
 It used to be that going level 1 to 60 in 6 days in-game time was pretty fast.
 These days?
-Dugi’s + heirlooms + questing + Recruit a Friend + charging as hard as you can can get you to 85 in under three days (in-game time.)
-Our RaF pair has gone 1-80 in 17 in-game hours, doing just that.
-Leveling to 90 won’t take much longer than the old 1-60 grind.
+Zygor’s + heirlooms + questing + Recruit a Friend (RaF) + charging as hard as you can can get you to 120 in similar time, or less.
+Our RaF pair went 1-80 in 17 in-game hours, doing just that.

 - Dungeoning – via the Dungeon Finder tool: sign up as DPS/Damage (yeah, DPS = Damage, so that’s you.)
-Damage classes are a dime a dozen so the wait times to get into the dungeons can be a few minutes, but this can result in fast XP and better gear than you’ll get from questing.
+Damage classes are a dime a dozen so the wait times to get into the dungeons can be a few minutes or longer, but this can result in fast XP and better gear than you’ll get from questing.
 Just go questing while you’re waiting for the dungeon queue.
-Dungeron leveling isn’t much faster than questing (mostly due to the sometimes long wait times for a group,) but it’s different and you get the nicer gear.
-Groups tend to move quickly, so you’ll need to know youir stuff and keep up, or at least make note of who the Tank is and follow that person around. here are some very basic dungeon tips:
+Groups tend to move quickly, so you’ll need to know your stuff and keep up, or at least make note of who the Tank is and follow that person around. here are some very basic dungeon tips:

 - PvP leveling – Battleground weekends can result in seriously fast XP if your side wins.
 Since winning doesn’t seem to be a priority these days, for either faction, it might be best to do this with a well-oiled team.
 Even if it’s not the BG weekend, wins still result in very nice XP gains.
 XP while losing is about the same as questing XP and is more frustrating (to me, anyway.)

-- Keep your weapons updated; the rest of your gear can fall behind a bit.
+Keep your weapons updated; the rest of your gear can fall behind a bit.
 Assassins make sure that they are always poisoned.

-- Warsong Gulch - the only thing that matters is the flags.
-Stay in a group and grab the other side’s flag while keeping them from taking/keeping yours.
+- Stay in the group and grab the other side’s flag/goal while keeping them from taking/keeping yours.
 Protect your flag-carriers and kill theirs.